cs1302uga/cs1302-exercises/misc/MacOS.md

    [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)).
    Via Terminal, you can interact with your system using most Unix commands.

+## Use Option as Meta

+Some of the programs that you will use this semester will require the use of the META key.
+On some systems, this is the same as the ESC or ALT key.
+On a Mac, you can set Terminal to use the OPTION key as META.

+1. **Open Terminal.**
+2. In the menu bar, click **File**, then click **Preferences**.
+3. In the window that appears, select the **Keyboard** tab in the pane that appears to the right.
+4. Near the bottom of the pane, check the box for **Use Option as Meta key.**

 ## Install Homebrew

 [Homebrew](https://brew.sh) is a package manager for MacOS.
 It makes it really easy to install programs